MULEDASTAGIRIREDDY/cmoscourse/README.md

 + Vin and Vout are common to PMOS and NMOS.
 Graphically, we will pick up Vin points from the intersection of corresponding load lines.

-WHY do they cross exactly once?
-The NMOS load curve rises from left to right (current increases as Vout increases, for fixed Vin).
-The PMOS load curve falls from right to left (current decreases as Vout decreases from Vdd).
-They are monotone in opposite directions — so they must cross exactly once.
-That crossing is the unique stable operating point.

 Step 2 — Reading All 5 Operating Points

 <img width="738" height="329" alt="image" src="https://github.com/user-attachments/assets/e8200a0f-ad03-4e9a-ad42-52f27a619f62" />

-Figure 3 – First intersection point marked: When Vin = 0, Vout = 2 V. VTC dot plotted at (0, 2).
-PMOS linear, NMOS off (~1:40–2:30)
-Operating Point 1 — Vin = 0 V
+ First intersection point marked: When Vin = 0, Vout = 2 V. VTC dot plotted at (0, 2).
+PMOS linear, NMOS off Operating Point 1 — Vin = 0 V
 •NMOS:  VgsN = 0 V → below threshold → NMOS is OFF → IdsN = 0 for all Vout
 •PMOS:  VgsP = 0 - 2 = -2 V → strongly ON → maximum current